othermedia/arcadia/README.md

   thumbnail property of each element to be set.
 * `Arcadia.Controls.Play` provides a play/pause button that when clicked,
   centres the gallery on the next item, and starts a timer that---until another control is used---goes to the next item every few seconds.
+Pass an options object to modify its behaviour; currently the only supported parameter is the `direction`, which can be either `'next'` or `'previous'` (`'next'`) is the default.
 * `Arcadia.Controls.Next` adds 'Next' and 'Previous' buttons that centre the gallery on the next or previous image.